 Let’s take, for example, history.
-Many of us are not very sure what one could do with a degree in history.
+Many of us are unsure what to do with a degree in history.
 But what if I told you that after you finish your history degree, you have more options than becoming a teacher or applying for civil service?
-One can get a master's degree and become an expert in many different parts of history, such as heritage management, museology, archaeology, paleology, etc.
+One can get a master's degree and become an expert in many parts of history, such as heritage management, museology, archaeology, paleology, etc.

 Sometimes, people choose the sciences in their foundational education periods, like the 11th and 12th, and then later move on to take the arts, which in turn lands them nowhere.
 This would not have been a burden for them if they had moved to pursue a career in the arts beforehand.

 Many of us want to change the world.
-Or this is exactly what is told to us as children, that you are the future citizens of the country and what we become becomes the face of the nation.
+Or this is exactly what is told to us as children, that you are the country's future citizens and what we become becomes the face of the nation.
 But the question here is, what do we end up becoming?
 Someone who works nine to five and spends their weekends sleeping.
-The mechanical job where what you do does not match what you wanted to do becomes your whole life.
+The mechanical job where what you do does not match what you want to do becomes your whole life.

 What we do with a BA (Bachelor of Arts) degree is completely related to society.
 It gives the students a clear green light to proceed.
 A psychologist works on the mindset, a historian on civilization, and a political scientist on how the nation should be governed.
-A BA degree not only provides you with a cause but also awakens you to your inner calling.
+A BA degree provides you with a cause and awakens you to your inner calling.
 It empowers students to change the world and make society a better place to live.

 A large portion of many competitive exams comes from these subjects and facts that the students face difficulty in memorizing.
 However, when we study these facts in a subject and curriculum-oriented fashion, they do not remain as mere data but are more like a foundation.